kyegomez/swarms-pytorch/README.md

 [![Multi-Modality](agorabanner.png)](https://discord.gg/qUtxnK2NMf)

 # Swarms in Torch
-An experimental repository that houses swarming algorithms like PSO, Ant Colony, Sakana, and more in PyTorch primitives😊
+An experimental repository that houses useful swarming algorithms like PSO, Ant Colony, Sakana, and more in PyTorch primitives😊

-# Benefits
-- Easy to use
-- Extreme reliability
-- 100% Novel Architectures
-- Minimal APIs
-- Seamless Experience

 ## Installation